SCWinter259/personal-site/docs/index.md

 My name is Casper Nguyen, and I am a Computing Science student at the University of Alberta.
 For a more formal introduction, probably you should visit my Github, or take a look at my resume, or my portfolio website (if you are seeing this note than probably I have not finished it yet).
 This website is basically my personal blog, where I note down interesting things I came across in my life.

 Why did I choose MKDocs for this?
 Why do I have to write stuff and host it?
 Is what I do here a waste of time?
 Well, I don't think everything I do with tech has to be for jobs.
 This website is basically a project that a build and host for fun.
 I'm not just an engineer.
 I am a human too.

-## Index

-- Visit [About Me](./About%20Me.md) to learn ... about me :smiley:
-- See my [Blog](./My%20Blog/Blog.md) to learn about random things in my life.
-- See [My Coding Journey](./My%20Coding%20Journey.md) to see how I wander around the tech world.